 Commercial Use Authorizations (CUA)

-Update (July 5, 2016): Transportation CUAs are currently being issued for 1 (one) year.
+As of July 5, 2016: Transportation CUAs are currently being issued for 1 (one) year.
 All new Transportation CUAs will expire in 2017.

 Please note: Commercial Tour Passenger Certification and Pre-Authorized Debit Sign Up Forms (PAD)